Wing Commander (franchise): Setting and gameplay

 Set in the 27th century, the games tell the story of humanity's war against the Kilrathi, an alien species of large feline bipeds.
 The Kilrathi are native to the planet Kilrah with their society depicted as an empire.
-Physically they are bipeds who strongly resemble big cats: they have leonine manes, but also have markings which distinguish their clan of origin.
-The species is featured in every game, with later games revealing more complex characters than just a mindless enemy.
-Later games would move on from the Kilrathi war setting, with Wing Commander IV: The Price of Freedom being about a conspiracy within the ranks and Wing Commander: Prophecy and Secret Ops telling the battles against a new enemy known as the Nephilim.
+Physically they are bipeds who strongly resemble big Earth cats.
+They have leonine manes, and markings which distinguish their clan of origin.
+The species is featured in every game, with later games revealing more complex characters than a mindless enemy.
+Later games moved on from the Kilrathi war setting, with Wing Commander IV: The Price of Freedom being about a conspiracy within the ranks and Wing Commander: Prophecy and Secret Ops telling the battles against a new enemy known as the Nephilim.

 The player represents the Terran Confederation, the primary human government in the Wing Commander series.
 The Terran Confederation is an alliance of systems and regional governments which provide unified protection and economic growth.
 Launching from carrier ships, the player fulfills various missions in space fighter aircraft.
 The games were all notable for their storytelling through extensive cutscenes.
 Starting with Wing Commander III, every game (excluding Secret Ops) contained cutscenes that incorporated live action filming, starring several major Hollywood actors, including John Rhys-Davies, Mark Hamill, Thomas F. Wilson and Malcolm McDowell, as well as Christopher Walken, John Hurt, and Clive Owen in Privateer 2: The Darkening.